Shlok2002/blog/_pages/about.md

 <br />

-<p>I am an undergraduate student at Shiv Nadar Institution of Eminenc  majoring in electrical and electronics engineering.
+<p>I am an undergraduate student at Shiv Nadar Institution of Eminence majoring in electrical and electronics engineering.
 At university, I research modern machine learning algorithms for applications in content creation, finance, and energy analytics.
 I enjoy performing exploratory data analyses on public data sets and creating beautiful and intuitive visualisations.
 I am interested in leveraging the power of data to solve complex business problems in renewable energy and green finance.</p>

 <p>I have a diverse portfolio of work experiences in technical, business and marketing segments from my internships.
 I thrive in entrepreneurial environments collaborating with cross-functional and dynamic teams, solving complex problems.</p>